 First Time Hunters

-In Nova Scotia, all first time hunters who intend on hunting with a firearm must be trained in firearm safety and hunter education and if hunting with a bow, have received bowhunter education.
-The Hunter Education Program in the four Atlantic Provinces is delivered in two parts:
+In Nova Scotia, all first-time hunters who intend on hunting with a firearm must be trained in firearm safety and hunter education.
+If hunting with a bow, hunters must have completed bowhunter education.
+The Hunter Education Program is delivered in two parts:

-The Canadian Firearms Safety Course is provided by the Department of Justice and is delivered through Hnatiuk's Hunting and Fishing Limited..
+The Canadian Firearms Safety Course is provided by the Department of Justice and is delivered through Safety Services Nova Scotia.
 The course includes instruction in safe firearm handling.
 Students must complete a practical test and a written test; pass mark is 80%.

 Atlantic Provinces Hunter Education Course